nikidimi/carnd-vehicle-detection/writeup_template.md

 I've tuned the parameters of the feature extractors.
 I've also added decision function threshold.

+Here are some pictures before applying the heatmap:
+![alt text][image1]
+![alt text][image2]

 ### Video Implementation

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./out_aws.mp4)

-The upper-left corner of the video is the final result.
+* The upper-left corner of the video is the final result.
-The upper-right corner show the results before applying the heatmap.
+* The upper-right corner show the results before applying the heatmap.
-In the bottom, the heatmap itself is displayed
+* In the bottom, the heatmap itself is displayed

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.